Walk Between Worlds: Background

 Walk Between Worlds heralded major lineup changes for Simple Minds.
 After a period of relative stability since the early 2000s, only vocalist Jim Kerr, guitarist Charlie Burchill and bassist Ged Grimes remained from the previous studio album, Big Music.

 It was the first album since 2002's Cry without keyboardist Andy Gillespie, who left the band in early 2017.
 Longtime drummer Mel Gaynor performed on nine of the album's tracks, but left prior to the band's 2018 tour.

 Longtime associate Gordon Goudie played acoustic guitar on four songs.
 Goudie also appeared on the following Simple Minds albums: 2001's Neon Lights, 2002's Cry, 2005's Black & White 050505, 2009's Graffiti Soul, 2016's Acoustic and 2017's Acoustic in Concert.
 Sarah Brown remains the primary backing vocalist of the band.

 Percussionist Cherisse Osei played on three songs and is the official drummer for the 2018 tour.
 Catherine AD aka The Anchoress provided backing vocals on two songs and was playing keyboards on tour but abruptly left the band during the 2018 tour.

 Also returning on the album was Peter-John Vettese, who played piano on two tracks and arranged string orchestra on one song.
 (Vettese also appeared on the album Real Life in 1991).

 Walk Between Worlds was performed in its entirety in February 2018 during seven concerts throughout Europe.

 Artwork

 The album artwork is by Brazilian visual artist Heitor Magno.

 Critical reception

 Walk Between Worlds received generally positive reviews from music critics.
-On the review aggregator website Metacritic, which assigns a "Metascore" based on the ratings and reviews of selected mainstream independent publications, the album has a weighted average score of 70 out of 100 based on 9 reviews, indicating "generally favorable reviews".
-Writing in Uncut Magazine, Graeme Thompson described it as, "an expansive, atmospheric reboot of the muscular melancholy of 1985's Once Upon a Time, and "as strangely compelling as anything they've done over the past 35 years."
+On the review aggregator website Metacritic, the album has a weighted average score of 70 out of 100 based on 9 reviews, indicating "generally favorable reviews".
+Writing in Uncut, Graeme Thompson described it as, "an expansive, atmospheric reboot of the muscular melancholy of 1985's Once Upon a Time, and "as strangely compelling as anything they've done over the past 35 years."

+Q magazine wrote "At times, it teeters between nostalgia and self-parody. ....
+But you can forgive the odd-slip-up, because the whole thing sounds so joyous."

 On 28 January 2018, a few days before its release, Walk Between Worlds was awarded "Album of the Week" by The Times.